evrythng/reactor-testing/README.md

     - `trustedAppApiKey` - The Trusted App API key.
     - `apiUrl` - The environment API URL.
-    - `event` - Relative location of the JSON file describing the event to simulate.
+    - `event` - The parameter passed to the script function.
 For example:

       ```
-      {
-        "function": "onScheduledEvent",
       "event": {
-          "foo": "bar"
+        "thng": ...,
+        "changes": ...
       }
-      }
       ```

-    - `script` - Relative location of the Reactor script to be tested, including the `function` in the file specified by `event`.
+    - `function` - The type of function to simulate.
+For example, `onActionCreated`.

 3. `$ npm install && npm start`